NC3-LU/cases_web/_knowhow/bestpractices/RiskManagement.markdown

 * relationships between actors and stakeholders
 * records that need to be kept and are used to document the risk management process

-## Risk identification
+## Risk Identification
-The purpose of risk identification is to determine the causes of impacts and understand how, where and why this damage can occur.
+The purpose of risk identification is to determine the causes of impacts and understand how, where, and why this damage can occur.
 This is the preparation phase for the risk estimation itself.
 It proceeds as follows:

 * Identification of [assets]({% link _knowhow/glossary/Assets.markdown %}):
   * primary assets, such as business line processes and information